Real or fake? The pros and cons of artificial grass for your yard

 Environmentally, it saves on water consumption.
 But it’s also difficult to find a recycling center that will accept old artificial turf.
 Studies have also shown that artificial grass can emit toxic gases, especially when hot, releasing metals and micro-plastics into the air and water supply.

 Synthetic lawns are easy to clean, but not maintenance-free.
 Clean up stains right away, using a mild household detergent, and pick up solid waste as soon as possible, hosing down the area pets use most frequently.
 To maintain its pristine look, rake the lawn with a soft, non-metal rake to preserve the lift of the fibers.

 Source: FamilyHandyMan | TBWS

 All information furnished has been forwarded to you and is provided by thetbwsgroup only for informational purposes.
-Forecasting shall be considered as events which may be expected but not guaranteed.
-Neither the forwarding party and/or company nor thetbwsgroup assume any responsibility to any person who relies on information or forecasting contained in this report and disclaims all liability in respect to decisions or actions, or lack thereof based on any or all of the contents of this report.
+Forecasting shall be considered as events that may be expected but not guaranteed.
+Neither the forwarding party and/or company nor thetbwsgroup assumes any responsibility to any person who relies on information or forecasting contained in this report and disclaims all liability in respect to decisions or actions, or lack thereof based on any or all of the contents of this report.

 Corporate NMLS #1578407.
 Loan approval is subject to credit approval and program guidelines.
 Not all loan programs are available in all states for all loan amounts.
 Interest rates and program terms are subject to change without notice.
 Other restrictions and limitations may apply.
 Granting of loan is subject to the credit and policies.
 Regulated by the Division of Real Estate.